EtHsu0/es4_final_proj/README.md

         - Whether the game is over
         - Enough information to populate the display such as position of snakes and apples.

-randomPos:
-    - This module will randomly generate a x and y coordinate.

 snakePos:
     - This module will take inputs and decide the next location of the snake